 Teddy L. Desta

-The problem in the Middle East, particularly the relationship between Israel and Palestinians, can find a solution only when any man-made peace plan follows the peace plan outlines provided in the Bible.
-The following is what we find in the Bible about the Israel-Palestinian problem and its solution.
-Since the Bible's speaks about the broader Israel-Arab relationship as well, what is presented here can be called the Bible's Middle East peace plan (BMEPP).
+The problem in the Middle East, particularly the relationship between Jews and Palestinians, can find a solution only when any human-made peace plan follows God's peace plan outlines presented in the Bible.
+The following is what we see in the Bible about the Israel-Palestinian problem and its solution.
+Since the Bible speaks about the broader Israel-Arab relationship as well, what is here can be called the Bible's Middle East peace plan (BMEPP).

-- Unlike no other geo-political regions, God has made clear His mind about the future security arrangement of the Holy Land (i.e., today’s Israel, but not necessarily limited to its present-day borders).
+Unlike any other geopolitical region, God has made clear His mind about the future security and destiny of the Holy Land.
 Only if God has not shared His plan about the future of the Holy Land, then that we would have been free to let the best of our political thoughts and diplomatic practices to guide us in our search to write a Middle East plan.
-But since God has shared His mind about the Holy Land's future, then our duty is to read His plan from the Bible and follow His precepts and blueprint.
-In the sense, we will succeed in our search for peace for a problem only when we make the Bible our starting place.
+But since God has shared His mind about the Holy Land's future, then we must read His policy from the Bible and follow His precepts and blueprint.
+In a sense, we will succeed in our search for peace for a problem only when we make the Bible our starting place.
 To do otherwise is to set up ourselves for failure.

 "Ashkelon will see it and fear; Gaza will writhe in agony, and Ekron too, for her hope will wither.
 Gaza will lose her king and Ashkelon will be deserted. a mixed people shall dwell in Ashdod, and I will cut off the pride of Philistia.
 And I will remove their blood from their mouth, and their detestable things from between their teeth.
 Then they also will be a remnant for our God, and be like a clan in Judah, and Ekron like a Jebusite."
 (Zechariah 9: 5-8)